Visiting Bran Castle: Entrances and entry information

 Tips for a smooth entry

-• Book ahead for group access: If you’re with a school or tour, reserve the group entrance at least 48 hours in advance to guarantee bypassing the main queue.
+• Book group access in advance: School groups and tours should reserve the group entrance at least 48 hours ahead to avoid the main queue.

-• Arrive 15 minutes early: Plan to be at your gate at least 15 minutes before your ticket time to complete security checks without rushing.
+• Arrive 15 minutes early: Reach your gate early to clear ticket checks and security without rushing.

 Frequently asked questions about Bran Castle entrances